 4. Children will be less likely to become obese by drinking flavored milks with low calorie sweeteners.

-3. This is deceptive and likely those with adverse reactions to Nutrasweet will unknowingly consume these foods and have problems.
+2. This is confusing labeling and likely those with adverse reactions to Nutrasweet will unknowingly consume these foods and have problems.
 Nutrasweet gave me insomnia in my diet soda drinking days, so I am not a fan at all.

 If you're going to sweeten milk, or other dairy products, I say “put it up there– front and center”.

-And–the wording in the FDA notice is quite creepy, to be sure: ”Flavored Milk; Petition to Amend the Standard of Identity for Milk and 17 Additional Dairy Products“.
-Ick.
-Leave the identity of milk alone, OK?
+And–the wording in the FDA notice could be a little better, but isn't that the case with many official documents?: “Flavored Milk; Petition to Amend the Standard of Identity for Milk and 17 Additional Dairy Products“.

 Now for my other concern.